ajlewis02/MLGroupProject/README.md

 The pruning approach gave a model with similar accuracy with increased sparsity and faster convergence.
 # Conclusion
+Across all four datasets, our pruning method resulted in a slight improvement in model performance and decreased the time to converge.
+This shows that our pruning method can result in improved model performance and training speed across a wide variety of model structures and data types.

+We also identified important hyperparameters for our pruning method.
+Firstly, the efficacy of our pruning method depends a lot on the type of pruning done during each pruning step.
+Secondly, our pruning method also depends greatly on the selected timings of the pruning steps.
+Sucessfully using our pruning method is likely to require multiple iterations to attempt to find optimal values of these hyperparameters for a given model structure and data type.
+Further research may be useful in determining whether there are certain hyperparameter values which are much more likely to result in higher performance than otherwise.
 # References
 [1] Frankle, J., & Carbin, M. (2019).
 The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks. arXiv: Learning.